Asynctive/AsynctiveWeb/README.md

 The permissions system will store roles and user-role associations in the database.
 The permissions themselves will be hard-coded into an array within application/library/Roles.php.
 This was decided because the system will be quite small, and the only person who will be making changes to it will be the head coder(s).

-Constants can be reviewed in application/config/constants.php
+Permission constants can be reviewed in: application/config/constants.php

+Roles can be defined in: application/library/Roles.php

 #### Available Permissions:
 	PERMISSION_LOGIN